 The hub of Fort Collins, Old Town, is located in CSU’s backyard, just a 10-minute walk from campus.
 Featuring a historic neighborhood and vibrant downtown with dining, entertainment, and shopping options for all tastes, Old Town is a must-see.
 Carve out an hour or two during your visit and check out what our choice city has to offer.

 If you’re looking to journey a bit farther than a 10-minute walk, consider a 15-minute drive to Horsetooth Reservoir.

 Thanks to our unique location and a common passion for outdoor recreation, we offer a multitude of hiking options suitable for all experience levels.

 Have a free hour during your visit?
 Check out Horsetooth Mountain Open Space.
 Have a little more time?
 Try Lory State Park or Poudre Canyon.

 Tour on two wheels

-Biking is a way of life in Fort Collins and we’re proud to be one of only five cities nationwide to receive a Platinum Bicycle Friendly ranking.
+Biking is a way of life in Fort Collins and we’re proud to be one of only five cities (and universities) nationwide to receive a Platinum Bicycle Friendly ranking.